The Institution of Structural Engineers The Institution of Structural Engineers

 Our regular meetings consist of a 45-minute talk held online or in-person (depending on the speaker's preference), followed by an open discussion.
 The Group has also arranged conferences, symposia and study trips within the UK and in Europe.
 We also organise The James Sutherland History Lecture (formerly Star History Lecture) series.

-Our March and June 2025 talks will be held at The Alan Baxter Gallery, 77 Cowcross Street, London EC1M 6EL.
+Most talks are held at The Alan Baxter Gallery,77 Cowcross Street, London EC1M 6EL.
 A livestream will be available for those unable to attend in person.

 Get involved